-During PY 2020, the City of League City intends to:
+During PY 2021, the City of League City intends to:

-- 1. Allocate the total allowable 15% to three public service agencies for four projects, providing assistance to low-income city residents: - a.
-Communities in Schools Bay Area to provide \$30,000 to partially fund counselors in two middle schools and one high school for the provision of a variety of academic, social, and emotional support to 60 at risk students and their parents.
+- 1. Allocate the 15% to two public service agencies for three projects, providing assistance to low-income city residents: - a.
+Communities in Schools Bay Area to provide \$38,000 to partially fund counselors in two middle schools, one high school, and one elementary school for the provision of a variety of academic, social, and emotional support services to 75 at risk students and their parents.
 The counseling is aimed at reducing drop-outs and dysfunctional behaviors as well as addressing the families' needs, including referrals to other social services and housing assistance.
 Each year, approximately 10% of the students assisted are homeless. - b.
-Clear Creek Independent School District to provide \$7,883 to partially fund a contract psycho-social counselor in an elementary school for at-risk low- to moderate-income League City students. - c.
 Interfaith Caring Ministries to provide emergency funds to those in need of food, emergency rental assistance and emergency utility assistance.
-The City will provide \$5,664 in CDBG funds for the food pantry to assist approximately 500 individuals in 200 households.
-In addition, the City will provide \$24,000

-- for emergency rent and/or utility assistance to 20 households assisting 40 residents. - d.
-Augment local funds for improvements to Main Street/Park Avenue Target Area, through the reconstruction of 3rd Street from Wisconsin to Alabama through complete with mill work and repaying; - 2.
-Planning and administration/management of the CDBG program.
+The City will provide \$3,918 in CDBG funds for the food pantry to assist approximately 500 individuals in 200 households.
+In addition, the City will provide \$29,580 for emergency rent and/or utility assistance to 20 households assisting 50 residents. - Augment local funds for improvements to Main Street/Park Avenue Target Area, through the improvements to drainage along N. Wisconsin Avenue within the CDBG Annual Action Plan